openxla/stablehlo/docs/bytecode.md

 ## Other Notes

 ### Testing Bytecode with Round Trips

 Testing that the round-trip of an MLIR file produces the same results is a good way to test that the bytecode is implemented properly.

 ```
-$ stablehlo-opt -emit-bytecode stablehlo/tests/print_stablehlo.mlir | stablehlo-opt
+stablehlo-opt -emit-bytecode stablehlo/tests/print_stablehlo.mlir | stablehlo-opt
 ```

-### Find out what attributes or types are not encoded:
+### Find out what attributes or types are not encoded

 Since attributes and types that don't get encoded are instead stored as strings, the `strings` command can be used to see what attributes were missed: